beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/settings.md

 That should get you going!
 Of course, you'll probably want to keep going by adding a domain, setting up a database, and more.

-To learn more about expanding and configuring your exported Architect project, head to [arc.codes](https://arc.codes/).
+To learn more about [expanding and configuring your exported Architect project](https://arc.codes/).